plainas/tq/README.md

 # tq

-tq is command line utility  that performs performs an HTML element selection on HTML content passed to the stdin.
+tq is command line utility  that performs an HTML element selection on HTML content passed to the stdin.
 Using css selectors that everybody knows.

-Since input comes from stdin and output is sent to stout.
-It can easily be be used inside traditional UNIX pipelines to extract content from webpages and html files.
+Since input comes from stdin and output is sent to stdout.
+It can easily be used inside traditional UNIX pipelines to extract content from webpages and html files.

 tq provides extra formating options such as json-encoding or newlines squashing, so it can play nicely with everyones favourite command line tooling.